 Please note: Though the Williams Grove abandoned amusement park is no longer in use and has fallen into disrepair, the property itself is not abandoned.
 In fact, it is still inhabited by a few long-time residents.
 Trespassing onto the property is strictly forbidden – and illegal.
 We hope that you enjoy these photographs, but please do not explore the area yourself.

 Families began picnicking at the site in the 1850s, although it wasn’t until 1928 that the first rides appeared at Williams Grove Amusement Park.
 As you can see above, Mother Nature is completely reclaiming what was once the crowning glory of the park, The Cyclone roller coaster.

-Williams Grove Amusement Park was almost completely destroyed in Hurricane Agnes in 1972.
-After some rebuilding, though, it opened back up and remained operational until 2005, when it was closed.
+The park was almost completely destroyed in Hurricane Agnes in 1972.
+After some rebuilding, however, it opened back up and remained operational until 2005, when it was closed.

 What a creepy ice cream truck that sits empty at the site.
 Imagine the little kids who at one time ran after it.
-Watch the video below to see some more of the abandoned Williams Grove Amusement Park.
+Watch the video below to see some more of this abandoned amusement park in Pennsylvania.

 Pretty scary right?
 Have you ever been to this amusement park in Pennsylvania before it was abandoned?
 What was it like then?
 Let us know in the comments!
 If you’re intrigued by abandoned places, follow this abandoned places in Pennsylvania road trip.
 If you’re excited about this trip, make sure to check out our ultimate road trip packing list before you head out to ensure you have everything you need.

 More to Explore